TommyRiquet/React-Application-Templates/Intermediate/public/Readme.md

-# Public Folder in a Simple React Application
+# Public Folder in an Intermediate React Application

-The `public` folder serves as the root directory for static assets in your React application.
+The `public` folder serves as the root directory for static assets in your intermediate React application.
 It contains files that are directly accessible without any build process.
-This README.md explains the purpose and usage of the `public` folder in a simple React application.
+This README.md explains the purpose and usage of the `public` folder in an intermediate React application.

 ## Contents